University Records Retention Schedules

 Note: Retention based on 3-year statute of limitations for personal injury (RCW 4.16.080).

-Department*Retain for 3 years after
+Retention and Disposition: Retain for 3 years after feedback received/

-resolution of complaint,
+resolution of complaint, then destroy.

 Contact Information